AshwinDeshpande96/Hierarchical-Softmax/README.md

 For this purpose **base** is a matrix with value 1 in the location where node in **intermed_path_prob** is negative(right child) and 0 for positive(left child).
 (Fig-7(b))

 `Note: base will consist of 1 in places where node is not present in path of that path.
-This does not mean that node has 100% probability, it is a minor corrected to obtain the multplication of d_i along say: [0.1, 0.2, 0.3, 0, 0, 0]. this will obtain a zero probability, hence it converted to [0.1, 0.2, 0.3, 1, 1, 1]`
+This does not mean that node has 100% probability, it is a minor correction to obtain the multplication of d_i(Eq-2) along say: leaf_x: [0.1, 0.2, 0.3, 0, 0, 0]. this will obtain a P(leaf_x) = 0, hence it converted to [0.1, 0.2, 0.3, 1, 1, 1] to obtain P(leaf_x) = 0.0006`
 <p align='center'>
   <b>corrected_probs</b> = <b>base</b> + <b>intermed_path_prob</b>
   </p>